sefxdvc/RVX/Method-2.-Using-RVX-Builder-(Windows---MacOS---Linux---Android).md

 ※ For most rvx-builder errors (PC environment), please refer to [this issue pages](https://github.com/inotia00/rvx-builder/issues/7)

+※ Please report any other issues on the [github issues page](https://github.com/inotia00/rvx-builder/issues).

 Using RVX Builder (Android - termux)
 ==
 - [How to use rvx builder on Android](https://github.com/inotia00/rvx-builder/wiki/How-to-use-rvx-builder-on-Android)